Your expert Málaga itinerary: 3 days of perfection

 Lunch: Tapas Time

 Try some delicious tapas – El Pimpi is extremely famous and gets rave reviews (I did not try it) but I did speak to a local guide about.
-He told me that all famous people like to eat here and it’s a good idea to book.
+He told me that all famous people like to eat here and if you do want to visit, it’s a good idea to book a table in advance.

 Afternoon/Evening